SHRED: 3D Shape Region Decomposition with Learned Local Operations: Method

 The split module is tasked with deciding if a region should be further decomposed into multiple sub-regions.
 In SHRED, the split operation is applied over the naive region decompositions produced by FPS clustering, as each FPS-produced region might be an under-segmentation with respect to $R*$.
 We model the split operation with an instance segmentation network that considers each region individually; it consumes a point cloud representing a region and predicts an instance label for each point of the region.

-\paragraph{Model Details} The split network uses a PointNet++~\cite{qi2017pointnet++} instance segmentation back-bone, with a per-point MLP head that predicts into 10 maximum part slots.
+\paragraph{Model Details} The split network uses a PointNet++ instance segmentation back-bone, with a per-point MLP head that predicts into 10 maximum part slots.
+The back-bone uses 4 set abstraction layers with 1024, 256, 64, 16 grouping points, 0.1, 0.2, 0.4, 0.8 radius size and 64, 128, 256, 512 feature size respectively.
+A series of 4 per-point feature propagation modules converts each 512 feature to size 128.
+Batch normalization and ReLU activations are used throughout.
+A MLP head for per-point predictions uses a hidden layer with dimension of 64 to produce a prediction into 10 slots.
+The MLP uses ReLU activations and a 0.1 dropout.

 The input region point clouds have 6 features (xyz positions and normals), are sub-sampled to 512 points, and are normalized to the unit-sphere.
 The split network is trained with cross-entropy loss, which requires finding an alignment between predicted instance slots and the target instance slots.
 We use a variant of the Hungarian matching algorithm of Mo et al.~\shortcite{PartNet} to dynamically find the best alignment during training.
 As we want the split network to remove all under-segmentation, our matching algorithm greedily encourages over-segmentations that better respect part boundaries, at the cost of using more prediction slots.
-We further describe this matching, and its effect on SHRED's performance, in the supplemental material.
+We further describe this matching in the supplemental material.

 \paragraph{Data Preparation} Training examples for the split network are sourced from part instance labeled training shapes.
 For each shape, we produce a naive region decomposition using FPS clustering.
-Then, each region in the naive decomposition contributes one input point cloud for training, where ground truth target instances are supplied by the fine-grained annotated labels.
+Then, each region in the naive decomposition contributes one input point cloud for training, where ground-truth target instances are supplied by the fine-grained annotated labels.